 It was in May 1965 when former Ontario Education Minister Bill Davis introduced legislation to establish colleges of applied arts and technology across the province.
 The legislation reflected a profound new approach to education that has energized, stimulated and transformed the provincial and national economies ever since.

-Community leaders in the region quickly responded to this announcement.
-On October 13, 1966, a volunteer board of governors for Durham College met for the first time and administrative offices were soon set up in The Bateman House, at 304 Simcoe Street North, a location that was provided by the Oshawa General Hospital.
+Community leaders in the region quickly responded to this announcement and on October 13, 1966, a volunteer board of governors for DC met for the first time.
+Administrative offices were soon set up in The Bateman House at 304 Simcoe Street North, a location that was provided by the Oshawa General Hospital.
 Before long, a permanent campus for the college was found when E.P.
 Taylor came forward and identified the southwest corner of Conlin and Simcoe streets as a suitable home.

-Durham College officially opened for studies on September 18, 1967 in 16 portable classrooms, employing a staff of 14, and serving 205 students.
+DC officially opened for studies on September 18, 1967 in 16 portable classrooms, employing a staff of 14 and serving 205 students.
 The first academic calendar offered courses in applied arts, business and technology.
 The college’s first president, Dr. Gordon Willey, affectionately known as Doc, was an engineer by trade and placed special emphasis on technology.

 1970 to 1979

-The college flourished from the start, soon opening two permanent buildings, expanding programs and celebrating enrolment growth.
+The college flourished from the start, soon opening two permanent buildings in 1970 and 1971, expanding programs and celebrating enrolment growth.
 By its 10th anniversary, courses were also being offered in health sciences and adult training, while enrolment had climbed to more than 1,250 students.

 1980 to 1989

-Dr. Willey was succeeded in 1980 by Mel Garland and the early 1980s were marked by further expansion of Durham College’s facilities and a focus on bringing the latest technology to the classroom.
-This included the construction of a new state-of-the art Robotics lab, the precursor to the Integrated Manufacturing Centre found on campus today.
+The 1980s were marked by change and growth for the college.
+Dr. Willey was succeeded by Mel Garland and further expansion of facilities continued with a focus on bringing the latest technology to the classroom.
+This included the construction of a new state-of-the-art Robotics lab, the precursor to the Integrated Manufacturing Centre found on campus today.

 1990 to 1999